Infomaker/newspilot-writer-releasenotes/README.md

-# Release notes for Digital Writer projects
+# Release notes for Naviga Writer projects

 This project is responsible for generating the site at https://infomaker.github.io/newspilot-writer-releasenotes